fortio/fortio/README.md

     	Absolute path to the dir containing the static files dir -stdclient
-    	Use the slower net/http standard client (works for TLS) -t duration
+    	Use the slower net/http standard client (works for TLS) -sync string
+      index.tsv or s3/gcs bucket xml URL to fetch at startup for server modes.
+  -t duration
     	How long to run the test or 0 to run until ^C (default 5s) -ui-path string